nx-dotnet/nx-dotnet/docs/core/index.md

 ### [application](./generators/application.md)

-Generate a new C# project.
+Generate a new C# project as an Nx application

 ### [project-reference](./generators/project-reference.md)

-Adds a reference from one project to another.
+Add a reference from one project to another

 ### [init](./generators/init.md)